FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions.md

 <img src="images/storage_1a.png"/> <br>

  Notice that it says "In-memory datastore (not redis)".
 Currently, we have only deployed the guestbook web front end, so it is using in-memory datastore to keep track of the entries.
 This is not very resilient, however, because any update or even a restart of the Pod will cause the entries to be lost.
-But let's confirm this. **Kindly take the screenshot of the In-memory datastore for the final assignment.**
+But let's confirm this.
+>📷**Kindly take the screenshot of the In-memory datastore for the final assignment.**

 <img src="images/storage_1b.png"/> <br>